Schedule your FREE in-home, no-obligation consultation today!

 A flash of dark-blue color painted on the window frame against bright white casings and drywalls naturally catches the eye.

 This design causes your guest to focus on your dining area’s modern setting.
-The wainscoting in the kitchen blends well with the color contrast to create an atmosphere of warmth and a sophisticated look for your interior space.
+The wainscoting in the kitchen blends well with the color contrast to create an atmosphere of warmth and a sophisticated look for your Toronto interior space.

 Rustic window trim style combines natural materials such as wood and cowhide.
 Some of the top features of this design include: